jstemen/codepuzzle/README.md

 5) Set the gopath: export GOPATH=absolute/path/to/workspace

-6) from the codepuzzle directory, run:"go get -t ./ ..."
+6) From the codepuzzle directory, run:"go get -t ./ ..."

 This should download the dependencies to run the tests to the src directory.

-7) from the codepuzzle dir run "go test".
+7) From the codepuzzle dir run "go test".